-Over the next few weeks, Peter and Eun worked with Kora, building up their knowledge of tactical arcana.
-Soon they were able to knock people down, create sigil-formed shields that could deflect or weaken hostile enchantments, and a few other things of a similar nature.
-They also learned evasive magic; they could slide across the floor like they were wearing roller-skates, run up the walls, twist through the air, and jump ten feet high if they put their mind to it.
-Peter, who had an excellent grasp of body mechanics due to years of breakdancing, was a quick study.
+As the weeks passed, Peter and Eun built up their knowledge of tactical arcana.
+Soon they could knock people over and create sigil-formed shields that deflected or weakened hostile enchantments.
+Kora also taught them evasive magic; they could run up the walls, twist through the air, or jump ten feet high if they put their mind to it.
+Peter, who had an excellent grasp of body mechanics (due to years of breakdancing), was a quick study.

-“This is awesome!” he exclaimed, launching into an aerial cartwheel and spinning three times clockwise while his body was inverted.
+“This is awesome!”
+He launched into an aerial cartwheel and spun three times clockwise while his body was inverted.
 He landed with a light thump and grinned broadly.
 “This shit is fun.”

-“Barrion’s Blind.”
+“Barrion’s Blind.
+It’s nonlethal.”
 Kora nodded at the orbs.
 “If you funnel your will into them and visualize an erupting volcano—”

 “Like this?”
 She closed her eyes at the same time Kora yelled, “NOT YET!”

-The orbs blew apart with loud, horrendous cracks, sending the three teens diving to the floor.
-Each detonation shook their bones, rattling their tissues with painful vibrations.
+The orbs blew apart with horrendous cracks, sending the three teens diving to the floor.
+Each explosion shook their bones, rattling their tissues with painful vibrations.
 Peter covered his ears and screamed at the top of his lungs.
-Neither Eun nor Kora could hear what he was saying; the orbs were still popping off.
 A few seconds later (it seemed like an eternity), the noise stopped.
-The three teens remained on the floor, a piercing keen ringing in their ears.
+The three teens stayed glued to the floor, a piercing keen ringing in their ears.

 “Barrion’s Blind,” Kora repeated.
-“In a lot of cases, it works better than direct offense.”
+“Half the time, it works better than direct offense.”

 “—I’ll make you blind and deaf,” Eun finished.
 “Got it.”

-“Absolutely not,” Kora stated firmly.
+“Absolutely not,” Kora said firmly.
 “You’re way too reckless.
-Eun will tell us before she casts it; you’ll just pop it off and fuck us all.”
+Eun will remember to give us a warning; you’ll just pop it off and fuck us all.”

-Eun said, “Stick with acrobatics—they’re more your style.
-You’re already a great dancer; tweaking physical reality will allow you to capitalize on that.”
+Eun said, “Stick with acrobatics.
+You’re already a great dancer; tweaking physics will let you capitalize on that.”

 “Point,” he conceded.
-“On a related note, what’re we gonna do about Blake and his hench-monkeys?
-They’ve been pretty quiet—no bra-snaps, no wedgies, not even an ear-flick or a homophobic sign taped onto an unsuspecting back.
-Should we mount an offense, or—”
+“Hey, what should we do about Blake and his hench-monkeys?
+They’ve been pretty quiet.
+No bra-snaps, wedgies, ear-flicks…should we mount an offense, or—”